NaN-tic/trytond-sale_opportunity_converted/doc/index.rst

 Sale Opportunity Converted Module
 #################################

-Add button to change opportunity to converted
+Add theses buttons to sale opportunities:

+* Convert an opportunity without generating a sale order
+* Create sale order from a converted opportunity (useful if you had converted an opportunity without a sale order)